BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction defect and claims related expert designations, the Montague, Massachusetts Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides building related consulting and expert witness support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-In connection with regional assets which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings a wealth of experience and local capabilities to Montague and the surrounding areas.
+Drawing from more than four thousand engineering, construction, and builders standard of care related expert designations, the Montague, Massachusetts Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals seeking effective resolution of construction defect and claims matters.
+BHA provides construction claims and trial support services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with in house assets comprising licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the construction experts group brings specialized experience and local capabilities to Montague and the surrounding areas.

 Construction Expert Witness News & Info